giamir/giamir.github.io/_posts/2016-12-22-unit-testing-a-react-redux-app.md

 ### The Redux design pattern

-It's not the purpose of this post to explain how Redux works, there are already gozillion of good resources for that (some of them are in the further reading section).
+It's not the purpose of this post to explain how Redux works, there are already gazillions of good resources for that (some of them are in the further reading section).

 Anyway it is useful to quickly refresh how the state is managed in a Redux application.